HYPOTHYROID AND YOUR DOG

 This page is going to talk about Hypothyroid, one of the most common disease in our dogs but is going misdiagnosed.
 I will explain how it is directly related to BEHAVIOR ISSUES and many symptoms that present like other illnesses which can be confusing for the animal medical community.
 I will also provide you with resources that were helpful to me during our five month battle, with six different veterinarians (included neurology specialists) to finally get him the help he needed.

-You can read Marco's full story about what we went through, how I was turned away time and time again told my dog was "normal" and how he almost died from repeated misdiagnosis HERE.
+You can read Marco's full story about what we went through, when he was diagnosed at only ate 3 years old.
+And how I was turned away time and time again told my dog was "normal" and how he almost died from repeated misdiagnosis HERE.

 The Whole Dog Journal